bibekaryal86/trackcase-spa/README.md

   * https://flatlogic.github.io/react-material-admin-full

-single court case - only show task calendar for the case or form in the case replace `back to xxx` with `Go Back`, place it before `View All xxx` search by `&prevPage` to remove the links
+replace `back to xxx` with `Go Back`, place it before `View All xxx` search by `&prevPage` to remove the links